rubensojunior/monorepo/readme.md

 Make sure to run emulator first

 ## Features

+This project is just an example, so it has no features.

 - ⚛️ **React Js** — A JavaScript library for building user interfaces
 - ⚛️ **React Native** — A lib that provides a way to create native apps for Android and iOS